 The first thing you should learn is how to pronounce individual letters and sounds.
 Many native English speakers are careless with vowel pronunciation and/or have problems pronouncing German umlauts (ö, ü).
 Some also tend to enunciate the final consonants “b”, “d” and “g” as they are spelt instead of pronouncing them like “p”, “t” and “k”.
 In addition, make sure you know which verb prefixes are inseparable as these are not stressed.
 In most other German words it is usually the first syllable that is stressed.
 However, German is known for its long compound words that can have a secondary stress which is very difficult to predict.

 Many learners believe that it is a waste of time to bother with German spelling because they can use free spell checkers whenever they need to correct their texts.
 However, German spelling and pronunciation go hand-in-hand.
 German spelling is phonetic and therefore indicative of pronunciation and vice-versa.
 If you do not know how to spell words, you may end up learning the wrong pronunciation of some words.

 5. False Friends

 German and English are both West-Germanic languages, and so they share many words that have common lexical roots including loanwords from French and Latin.
 In addition, German has also absorbed hundreds of loanwords from English.
 But this may sometimes be confusing rather than helpful as some of these words can have a completely different meaning in German and in English.
 For example, a handy is a mobile phone, sensibel does not mean sensible but sensitive while sympatisch means likable rather than sympathetic.
-Here you will find a comprehensive list of German-English false friends.
+On this page you will find a comprehensive list of German-English false friends.
 Review them from time to time as knowing their correct meaning may save you from some of the most embarrassing mistakes in German that English-speaking learners tend to make.